MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 6. Once launched, the App will prompt you to authorize access to the Microphone.
 Make sure to click the ***YES*** button.
 7. You are now ready to start translating!

-## Exercise

-**Exercise 1**

-Can you add text to speech functionality to the app, so that the returned text, is spoken?

-**Exercise 2**

-Make it possible to change translation 'from' and 'to', within the app itself, so the app does not need to be rebuilt, every time you want to change languages.

-## Your Translation Text API Application
+## Your finished Translation Text API application

+Congratulations, you built a mixed reality app that leverages the Azure Translation Text API to convert speech to translated text.

 ![Final product.](images/AzureLabs-Lab1-00.png)

+## Bonus exercises

+### Exercise 1

+Can you add text-to-speech functionality to the app, so that the returned text is spoken?

+### Exercise 2

+Make it possible for the user to change the source and output languages ('from' and 'to') within the app itself, so the app does not need to be rebuilt every time you want to change languages.